 The Undergraduate Major

 In the U.W.
 Department of Astronomy, we aim to create an exciting science major as well as a welcoming and supportive environment for all of our undergraduates.
 To accomplish this, we focus on providing pre-majors and majors with a mixture of research exposure, mentoring, and skills development.
-Recognizing that one of the biggest leaks in the science pipeline is the transition from high school to college, we have used the President's Diversity Appraisal Implementation Fund and the National Science Foundation to fund the Pre-Major in Astronomy Program (Pre-MAP), which recruits motivated women and minorities interested in a science career and helps them adjust to college through astronomy skills seminars, mentoring, research experience, field trips and cohort-building activities in their freshman year at the U.W.
-Now in its fifth year, Pre-MAP has already demonstrated success in retaining students: 29 of the 41 students have declared Astronomy, another STEM major or are decalred Pre-STEM major.
-16 participated in the Undergraduate Research Symposium in Spring 2009.
-Many Pre-MAP students continue to participate in research projects with faculty, postdocs, and graduate students in the department, and they have become an active part of our community. ( Pre-MAP)
+Recognizing that one of the biggest leaks in the science pipeline is the transition from high school to college, we have used the President's Diversity Appraisal Implementation Fund, the National Science Foundation, and the NASA Astrobiology Institute to fund the Pre-Major in Astronomy Program (Pre-MAP), which recruits motivated women and minorities interested in a science career and helps them adjust to college through astronomy skills seminars, mentoring, research experience, field trips and cohort-building activities in their freshman year at the U.W.
+Each year many Pre-MAP students continue to participate in research projects with faculty, postdocs, and graduate students in the department, and they have become an active part of our community.

 In an effort to reach local students, our department offers free planetarium shows every Friday, which are typically booked weeks ahead of time by local high school and middle school classes.
 These shows, given by astronomy grads, undergrads and staff, are an opportunity to excite young people about science and turn them on to astronomy in particular.
 In a similar vein, the Department of Astronomy hosts an annual open house which attracts hundreds of local families to see countless workshops and participate in hands-on-activities.
-As the result of collaboration between the Departments of Astronomy and Biology, Project AstroBio creates partnership between grade 3-12 teachers and amateur and professional scientists.
-Scientists visit classrooms and give students a chance to experience real science.
-As part of our commitment to encouraging young people, especially those from underrepresented groups, to participate in science,various members of our department independently seek out ways to engage the next generation of scientists by volunteering with groups such as Making Connections, GEAR-UP, and Upward Bound.
+As part of our commitment to encouraging young people, especially those from underrepresented groups, to participate in science, various members of our department independently seek out ways to engage the next generation of scientists by volunteering with groups such as Making Connections, GEAR-UP, and Upward Bound.

 The Pre-Major in Astronomy Program (Pre-MAP) began in Fall 2005.
 The goal of the program is to introduce first-year college students from traditionally underrepresented groups to astronomy research and provide mentoring as they begin their college careers.